A Survival Guide for Dealing with a Burst Pipe Repair

 Who to call when a pipe bursts

 Call a registered plumber when a pipe bursts.
 Many qualified plumbers will come to your home at any hour of the day or night because a burst pipe repair requires a quick response.
 You may also need to call an electrician if your appliances are damp or if you have flooding.

 Burst pipe damage can be extensive or minor.
 Our certified plumbers have the skills to deal with any problem, large or small.
 Furthermore, we are available instantly, as our vans are distributed all over Cork City.

 We also provide immediate assistance while speaking to you until we reach your door.
-At Brosnan Property Solutions, our property solutions extend to commercial and domestic facilities, providing property maintenance, cleaning services, landscape gardeners, technical services, roof repairs, handyman and more.
+At Brosnan Property Solutions, our property solutions extend to commercial and domestic facilities, providing property maintenance, facility management, cleaning services, landscape gardeners, technical services, roof repairs, handyman and more.